Outro dia liguei na Rádio Nacional e só ouvi música brasileira. Parecia que eu estava em Nova York.

 Caren

-Hi Caren, Here’s the translation to Lapinha: http://lyricalbrazil.com/2012/06/19/lapinha/
+Hi Caren, Here’s the translation to Lapinha: https://lyricalbrazil.com/2012/06/19/lapinha/

 Thanks for reading!